jagjourney/aimentor-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.8.3 =
+* Verified compatibility with WordPress 6.9 and updated tested-up-to metadata.
+* Bumped Elementor and Elementor Pro tested-up-to versions to 3.27.

 = 1.8.2 =
 * Enriched the Elementor modal payload so both the editor and settings scripts receive enabled quick-action metadata, prompt/system defaults, and lookup helpers.
 * Localized new quick-action toolbar labels, running-state messages, and missing-content prompts for translators.